Anta's investment is accelerating, and the main brand should feel some pressure.

 Image from Anta Sports' semi - annual report, Huaxin Securities Research Institute

-In recent years, various brands, including Nike and Li - Ning, have been adjusting the proportion of e - commerce channels and increasing investment in offline channels to cope with market challenges.
+In recent years, various brands, including Nike and Li Ning, have been adjusting the proportion of e - commerce channels and increasing investment in offline channels to cope with market challenges.

-All these may indicate that while expanding externally, Anta also needs to continue to deepen brand differentiation, strive to maintain the market position of existing brands, especially the "Anta main brand" that truly represents the group's brand power, and stabilize the real "rear base".
+All these may indicate that while expanding externally, Anta also needs to continue to deepen brand differentiation, strive to maintain the market position of existing brands, especially the "Anta main brand" that truly represents the group's brand strength, and stabilize the real "rear base".

 *Disclaimer: